j-bb/ivar/README.md

 - Ivar Grammar is incomplete and is closer to a test than a complete language.
 - Qooxdoo template use very old version of Qooxdoo and need to be upgraded.

 Note that the compiler is far more advanced than grammar.
 Yeah ...
-I know ... strange but true due to the specific history of thie compiler ;-)
+I know ... strange but true due to the specific history of the compiler ;-)

 Once that will be done, one can start usinbg Ivar to develop a CRUD business data web application.
 # Definitions